oneapi-src/distributed-ranges/doc/user/placement.rst

 used for computation.
 Each SYCL device should be bound to a dedicated tile or dedicated CPU socket.

-For flexibilty and ease of development, programs should rely on external mechanisms to control placement.
+For flexibility and ease of development, programs should rely on external mechanisms to control placement.
 MPI can control the placement of processes to cores/sockets and binding a specific GPU to a process.
 See `CPU Pinning`_ and `GPU Pinning`_ for more